 Have you ever found it difficult to talk with your doctor about a problem?
 What made it hard?
 Are there ways the doctor can make it easier to discuss difficult topics?

-If you were diagnosed with a mental illness, would you want your friends and family to know?
+If you were/are diagnosed with a mental illness, would you want your friends and family to know?
 Would it make you feel differently about yourself?

 The author uses humor throughout the book, sometimes while describing her darkest moments.
 Do you ever use humor to discuss hard topics?
 What are the advantages of the technique?
 What are cautions that you would recommend?